Sebastiaanvdeursen/Team-Trein/README.md

 ```
 python main.py large/small find_p
 ```
-to find a solution for part 5 of the project use:
+To find a solution for part 5 of the project use:
 ```
 python main.py large part5 > part5.csv
 ```
-this will print out a list, the lower the value the more important the connection with that index is.\
+This will print out a list.
+The lower the value the more important the connection with that index is.\
-to run an algorithm with a station removed use:
+To run an algorithm with a station removed use:
 ```
 python main.py station_name greedy number_of_iterations
 ```
-which will return the best result found in those iterations with the station excluded. to find the shortened version of the station names that consist of multiple words please look at
+Which will return the best result found in those iterations with the station excluded.
+To find the shortened version of the station names that consists of multiple words please look at the following list:
+- Utrecht: Utrecht Centraal
+- Almere: Almere Centrum
+- Amstel: Amsterdam Amstel
+- Centraal: Amsterdam Centraal
+- Sloterdijk: Amsterdam Sloterdijk
+- Zuid: Amsterdam Zuid
+- Arnhem: Arnhem Centraal
+- Den_haag: Den Haag Centraal
+- NOI: Den Haag Laan v NOI
+- HS: Den Haag HS
+- Leiden: Leiden Centraal
+- Alexander: Rotterdam Alexander
+- Rotterdam: Rotterdam Centraal
+- Blaak: Rotterdam Blaak
+- Schiedam: Schiedam Centrum

 To reproduce an experiment, run the following line:
 ```
-python main.py large/small [experiment] minutes
+python main.py large/small experiments minutes
 ```
-the following experiments are possible
+The following entries for experiments are possible
 - test_weighted
 - test_plant
 - test_simulated